Hyundai i20: Euro NCAP

+The i20 in its standard European market configuration received 4 stars from Euro NCAP in 2021, with test results inherited from the Bayon.

 Sales

 Motorsport

 The Hyundai i20 WRC is a World Rally Car built by Hyundai for use in the 2014 World Rally Championship.
 It is based on the i20, and was unveiled at the 2012 Paris Motor Show, marking Hyundai's return to the WRC after a ten-year absence.
 The car will be operated by Hyundai's performance division, Hyundai Motorsport from a base in Frankfurt, Germany.

 The i20 WRC made its debut at the Monte Carlo Rally in January 2014.

-From 2017 onwards Hyundai i20 Coupe WRC is used in World Rally Championship.
+From 2017 to 2022, the Hyundai i20 Coupe WRC is used in the World Rally Championship.

 Hyundai i20 R5 is used in World Rally Championship-2 competitions.

 Two cars were entered into 2018 FIA World Rallycross Championship, with Niclas Grönholm finishing 7th overall.
 Four cars were entered in 2019, with Timur Timerzyanov winning in Belgium.

-Hyundai i20 Coupe WRC is the current manufacturers' championship leader in 2019 World Rally Championship built by Hyundai Shell Mobis WRT.
+Hyundai i20 Coupe WRC won the manufacturers' championship in 2019 World Rally Championship built by Hyundai Shell Mobis WRT.

+Beginning with the 2022 season, the i20 Coupe WRC was replaced with the i20 N Rally1, with Thierry Neuville and Martijn Wydaeghe winning the 2024 World Rally Championship aboard one.